CadQuery/cadquery/doc/workplane.rst

     some experience with creating CadQuery models and now you want to read the CadQuery source to better understand what your code does, then it is recommended you read this example first.

-To demonstrate the above concepts, we can define more detailed string representations for the :class:`~cadquery.Workplane`, :class:`~cadquery.Plane` and :class:`~cadquery.CQContext` classes and patch them in::
+To demonstrate the above concepts, we can define a more detailed string representations for the :class:`~cadquery.Workplane`, :class:`~cadquery.Plane` and :class:`~cadquery.CQContext` classes and patch them in::